ChristopherCrook/Pulsar_startup/Results/Actor_Count/Performance-MQ-ActorCount.md

 Place the redundancy implementation details here.

+## Please note: the provided latency and throughput calculator were unable to calculate the throughput for our results
 ## 1 Producer - 1 Consumer

 Run one instance of your producer program on one VM.